 Performance with audio-guide, Place de l'Europe, Lausanne

 Audio-guide for a fictional visit of Europe square in two other cities, Bobigny and Berlin.
 Using the genre of Science-fiction, the audio-guide teleports the listener to the other city square and describes it, anchoring it onto details of the actual square, activating the listeners imaginary.

 Installation with displaced and repurposed urban furniture

-Groupshow Voglio vedere le mie montagne, Stella-Maris Archive (Noah Stolz), MAGA, Gallarate, Italy
+Groupshow "Voglio vedere le mie montagne", curated by Noah Stolz, MAGA, Gallarate, Italy

 Unused concrete flowerbeds from the rooftop of the parking building occupying Gallarate’s Europe Square are repurposed to equip the empty area in front of the museum with seating and sandboxes.
 A roughly built viewing platform with concrete blocks formed in the flowerbeds, gives a view onto the rearranged square.
 On the platform one can listen to the maosnry, about good and bad concrete casting, and look at postcards of the Europe Square

 L'Europe en Devenir, Partie 1, Centre Culturel Suisse, Paris